-How Long do You Have to Report a Car Accident in Texas?
+How Long do You Have to Report a Car Accident in Houston?

 Texas drivers who are involved in car accidents must comply with certain state laws, which include a mandatory reporting requirement.
 Whether an accident victim follows these rules or not can have important repercussions on the outcome of any subsequent claims for damages, so if you were involved in a car crash, you should speak with an experienced Houston car accident attorney about reporting the collision and filing a claim against the at-fault party.